gogins/csound-webserver-opcodes/README.md

 https://github.com/gogins<br>
 http://michaelgogins.tumblr.com

-The csound_webserver opcodes embed a Web server into the csound performance, serve an XMLHttpRequest interface to the running instance of Csound, and optionally serve an HTML page from the embedded Web server.
-That page can be embedded into the Csound orchestra code, or it can be a regular HTML file.

-The opcodes also will optionally open an external Web brower to run the served HTML page.
+The csound_webserver opcodes embed an internal Web server into the Csound performance, provide an XMLHttpRequest interface to the running instance of Csound, and optionally serve an HTML page from the embedded Web server.
+That page can be embedded into the Csound orchestra code, or it can be a regular HTML file that refers to other resources.
+The opcodes optionally will open an standard external Web browser to run the served HTML page.

-The main purpose of these opcodes is to define user interfaces, generate scores or control performances using JavaScript, and otherwise use all of the many, many capabilities of standard Web browsers in the context of a Csound performance.
+The purpose of these opcodes is to define user interfaces, generate scores, or control performances using JavaScript, and otherwise use all of the many, many capabilities of standard Web browsers in the context of the Csound performance.

 These opcodes have been developed to overcome various shortcomings that became